Let’s talk about SEO content guidelines.

 Nor will we use my grandmother’s language.

-Quite the contrary, we’ll research the keywords.
-Add some long tail ones.
+Quite the contrary, we’ll research the main keywords.
+And add some long tail keywords as well.

 We will place the right title tags, the perfect alt tags and the supreme markup from heaven

 And of course, we are going to use the headings, the images, the anchor text and the OG snippets (no, it’s not “Original Gangsta”.
 I’m talking about Open Graph rich social snippets)

 And let’s not forget WordPress plugins like Yoast, or Rank Math or the teachings of people like Neil Patel.